Let me tell you something. The Pirates offense is bad. If you argue with me you’re stupid.

 All of that aside, the lineup isn’t as important as you may have thought.
 Personally I don’t really buy into the ordeal where certain players are more comfortable in certain spots.
 You’re up there to get on base; that doesn’t change.
 Some guys are better with the bat in terms of bunting and situational hitting, which factors in to the lineup order, but in general it doesn’t make a noticeable difference.

-Topics: Clint Hurdle
+Tags: Clint Hurdle